-Debt cancellation is when an amount that you owe to a lender is forgiven or discharged.
+Debt cancellation is when an amount you owe to a lender is forgiven or discharged.
 While you will no longer be responsible for paying back that amount of debt after it is canceled, there could be tax implications you need to know about.

 Here’s how the cancellation of debt works, and how it could affect your taxes.